 Determinants, eigenvalues and eigenvectors.
 Projections, orthogonalization, least-squares problems, Properties of positive-definite and symmetric matrices.
 Computations with matrices.
 The second course of a two-course sequence recommended for engineering, mathematics, and science majors.
+Prerequisite: MTH261 with a C or better.

-MTH265/ENGR250 Statistics for Science and Engineering (Engineering Probability and Statistics)
+MTH265/ENGR250 Statistics for Science and Engineering (Engineering Probability an Statistics)